Me.

 Well, that’s a story too…

-It all started it in 2001, shortly after I hopped a plane and went to a real “roundtable” of working copywriters.
+See, it all started it in 2001, shortly after I hopped a plane and went to a real “roundtable” of working copywriters.
+We were in Germany, in a wine region called the Ahr Valley.
+We were there to drink lots of wine, yes… but also to talk about what was working in the world of sales writing.

 Of course, if you know me you know that’s it’s hard to shut me up.
-Which means you’ll also find your CR issues jammed now and again with stories about the kids, our life and travels (we spend a good bit of the year overseas, especially in Paris), our two kids (who I’m ridiculously crazy about), and all the rest.
+Which means you’ll also find your CR issues jammed now and again with stories about the kids, our life and travels, our two kids (who I’m ridiculously crazy about), and all the rest.

 In all, I’m confident it adds up to some pretty valuable stuff.
 I know it does, in fact, because everything you’ll read about is pretty much what I do, know, and use… and frankly, it’s working out pretty well for me.